carosellagiuliano-max/welltry/codex.md

 Session and device security

 - Regenerate session or JWT after password change or role change
-- Provide a device sessions list per user where possible:
+- Optionally track device sessions:
   - Show active sessions with device and last used
-  - Offer a button to revoke all other sessions
+  - Allow user to revoke all other sessions

 Content Security Policy